Bradford Dudley Hill

-Bradford Dudley Hill Rugby League Club is an English rugby league team based in Bradford, West Yorkshire.
+Bradford Dudley Hill RLFC is an amateur rugby league team based in Bradford, West Yorkshire.
 Originally formed after the First World War, the club was re-established in 1948.

 History

 Early years

 Established just after the First World War, Dudley Hill originally played on the old Bierley estate.
 They were led by rugby league player Stanley Brogden who, after his career as a stand-off with Leeds, Yorkshire and Great Britain, wanted to put something back into the grassroots of rugby league.

 The club was disbanded prior to the Second World War, and was reformed in 1948, due to Les Brady, who was running the successful Bierley under 18 team at the time, Vincent Heslop and Danny Cullerton.
 Heslop advertised in the Telegraph & Argus for players and, together with players progressing from the Bierley under 18 team, the Dudley Hill open age team was formed.
 Funds were raised by various means, including a football buster and Bradford Northern forecast.

 The first match played was at Queensbury, which Dudley Hill lost by over 50 points to nil, missing a free kick under the posts in the last few minutes.
 The first win of the season was at Prince Smith and Steels, four points to eight.
 One of the Dudley Hill Players broke his arm and Heslop, who had the only available transport, a former army wagon, had to stop playing to take him to hospital.
 As there was no insurance available, a collection was taken every week for injured players.
 At the end of the season, Dudley Hill finished just above Prince Smith and Steels, who were bottom of the league.

 Various changing rooms were used during this period, but eventually the Imperial Hotel on Tong Street was used, where buckets of water were begged from the publican for washing.
 Eventually, a boiler and bath were installed, and washing facilities improved.
 Even so, players would often use the cottage baths at the entrance to Knowles Lane Recreation Ground.

 For away matches, the players usually met outside sports shops in the centre of Bradford, and proceeded to the matches by public transport.
 Home matches were played on various grounds: Knowles Recreation Ground, Knowles Lane and Odsal Rec.

 During the next few seasons with new players coming into the team from Bierley and other sources, better results were achieved and the foundations were laid to make Dudley Hill a force in amateur rugby league circles.
 The coach at this time was Frank Hodgson, who recruited key players that were to complement the sprinkling of talented young players at the club, among them 18-year-old Ian Dickinson, Ian Reed, Neil Margerison and Rudolph Francis.